carvel-dev/carvel/site/content/kapp-controller/docs/v0.39.0/packaging.md

   # specifies the length of time to wait, in time + unit
   # format, before reconciling.(optional; default=10m)
   syncPeriod: 1m
+  # specifies service account that will be used to install underlying package contents
+  serviceAccountName: fluent-bit-sa
   # specifies that Package should be deployed to destination cluster;
   # by default, cluster is same as where this resource resides (optional)
   # NOTE: if you provide a serviceAccountName then the cluster block will be ignored.